masile27/containerapp-appgw-demo/README.md

 ## Container Images

-- **Deploy to Azure Button**: Uses `mcr.microsoft.com/azuredocs/aci-helloworld` for immediate functionality
+- **Deploy to Azure Button**: Uses `nginx:alpine` for immediate, reliable functionality
 - **Custom Development**: Use `azd up` to build and deploy the custom Flask API from `src/app.py`
 - **GitHub Actions**: Automatically builds and pushes custom images when you modify source code

-The demo works with both images - the Hello World container proves the architecture works, while the custom Flask API shows how to deploy your own applications.
+The demo works with both images - nginx proves the architecture works reliably, while the custom Flask API shows how to deploy your own applications.

 ## Cleanup